hoainam1308/WorkshopAWS/content/3-initialize-aws-services/_index.md

 {{< figure src="/images/Arch_Amazon-EC2_64.png" title="Amazon DocumentDB" width="150pc" >}}

-Amazon Elastic Compute Cloud (EC2) là một dịch vụ cốt lõi của Amazon Web Services cung cấp năng lực tính toán co giãn trên nền tảng đám mây.
-Dưới đây là tổng quan về EC2:[[1]](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/compute-services.html)
+Amazon Elastic Compute Cloud (EC2) is a core AWS service that provides scalable computing capacity in the cloud.
+Below is an overview of EC2: [[1]](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/compute-services.html)

-- EC2 cho phép người dùng khởi chạy các máy chủ ảo (gọi là instance) trong môi trường đám mây AWS.
+- EC2 allows users to launch virtual servers (called instances) in the AWS cloud environment.
-- Hỗ trợ nhiều loại instance được tối ưu hóa cho các mục đích khác nhau, cung cấp sự kết hợp đa dạng giữa CPU, bộ nhớ, lưu trữ và băng thông mạng.
+- Supports various instance types optimized for different use cases, offering a mix of CPU, memory, storage, and network capacity.
-- Người dùng có toàn quyền kiểm soát đối với các instance EC2, bao gồm việc khởi động, dừng và kết thúc bất cứ lúc nào.
+- Users have full control over EC2 instances, including the ability to start, stop, and terminate them at any time.
-- Hỗ trợ nhiều hệ điều hành như các bản phân phối Linux khác nhau và Windows Server.
+- Supports multiple operating systems such as various Linux distributions and Windows Server.
-- Cung cấp nhiều mô hình giá linh hoạt: On-Demand, Reserved Instance và Spot Instance giúp tối ưu chi phí theo nhu cầu công việc.
+- Offers flexible pricing models: On-Demand, Reserved Instances, and Spot Instances to optimize costs based on workload needs.
-- EC2 tích hợp với các dịch vụ khác của AWS như Elastic Block Store (EBS) để lưu trữ dữ liệu bền vững và Auto Scaling để tự động mở rộng quy mô theo nhu cầu.
+- Integrates with other AWS services like Elastic Block Store (EBS) for persistent storage and Auto Scaling for dynamic scaling.
-- Tích hợp bảo mật như VPC, security groups và key pair để truy cập an toàn.
+- Security integrations such as VPC, security groups, and key pairs for secure access.
-- Instance EC2 có thể được khởi chạy tại nhiều Availability Zone trong cùng một vùng để đảm bảo tính sẵn sàng cao và khả năng chịu lỗi.
+- EC2 instances can be launched across multiple Availability Zones within a region to ensure high availability and fault tolerance.

-EC2 là nền tảng quan trọng cho nhiều ứng dụng và khối lượng công việc dựa trên đám mây nhờ khả năng mở rộng, linh hoạt và tích hợp chặt chẽ với các dịch vụ khác.
+EC2 is a foundational platform for many cloud-based applications due to its scalability, flexibility, and integration with the AWS ecosystem.

-**Nguồn:**
+**Source:**
-[[1] AWS Compute Services category icon Compute - Overview of Amazon Web Services](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/compute-services.html)
+[[1] AWS Compute Services Overview](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/compute-services.html)

 ---